I3EM/QEM2022-Advanced-Scripting-Practical/src/1-extracting-pseudospectrum/pseudospectrum.md

 }
 ```

-In the case of `tagGroupGetTagAsArray`, the story become a little
+In the case of `tagGroupGetTagAsArray`, the story becomes a little
 more complicated. `tagGroupGetTagAsArray` will only write data to
 an already allocated image.
 Therefore, one need to know in advance
 the size of the image, so they can allocate the right amount.
 That is